Weak Identification with Bounds in a Class of Minimum Distance Models: Identification-Robust Inference

 In order to estimate the quantiles of the distribution of $QLR^L_\ast$, we need estimators of the parameters indexing $q_L(1-\alpha; \theta_\ast, H, V, c(\cdot),$ $\Psi,$ $\Psi^r)$ for $L\in\{S,W1,W2\}$.
-In what follows, we describe estimators for these parameters and state high-level conditions for asymptotic uniform validity of the resulting critical values.
-The high-level conditions are verified in examples 2 and 3 in the supplemental materials.
+In what follows, we describe estimators for these parameters and state high-level conditions for uniform validity of the resulting critical value.
+The high-level conditions are verified in factor models with one or two factors in the supplemental materials.

-We assume there exist consistent estimators of $\pi$, $H$, and $V$, denoted by $\hat\pi$, $\hat H$, and $\hat V$.
-For $\beta$, a consistent estimator usually does not exist under weak identification.
-For that reason, we assume $\hat\beta$ is a consistent estimator under strong and semi-strong identification only.
+We start with parameters that can be estimated from the reduced-form model: $\pi$, $H$, and $V$.
+We also consider $\beta$, a structural parameter that usually cannot be consistently estimated under weak identification but can be consistently estimated under strong and semi-strong identification.
+The following assumption places conditions on estimators of these parameters.